 What’s Next for the Ever-Evolving World of Cybersecurity?

 Cybersecurity – Cyber-attacks and online crime are nothing new but, more importantly, their rising frequency is making organizations around the world sit up and take notice.
+For many companies, online brand protection is crucial, which is why cyber security is such a hot topic of late.
 Cyber-criminals are cleverer and more innovative than many people give them credit.
 They know that they must move fast and continue to evolve in order to avoid the clutches of cybersecurity mechanisms.
 Cyber-attacks are becoming more significant in terms of scale too, and millions of individuals can be attacked or affected at the same time.
 Data analyst firm Gartner recently intimated there were more than eight billion connected devices in use by consumers at the end of 2017.
 With the spread of the Internet of Things (IoT), that figure could soon soar to 20 billion by the turn of the next decade, which will be music to the ears of hackers seeking clear routes of data access.

 Later in this article, we’ll touch upon some of the recent cyber-attacks that have affected major national services and commercial giants.
 Nevertheless, the important question on the lips of most people today is whether cybersecurity can keep pace with cybercrime.
 Let’s look at a few key areas where online security is having to move fast to outsmart the rogue criminals from the dark web.